sagar-chandani/jeopardy/README.md

 - Hosting backend on Pythonanywhere
 - Linking Frontend and Backend.

-# React Application on Heroku
+# React Application on Linode

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).